-Our manufacturing operations and lab-based activities continue with social-distancing and updated protocols for accessing our facilities.
-As a biopharmaceutical research and development company, we are deemed to provide essential services under the "stay at home" advisory that was issued by the Governor of Massachusetts on March 23, 2020.
-While we continue to conduct R&D activities, including our ongoing clinical trials, the COVID-19 pandemic has impacted, and may continue to impact, certain of our early-stage discovery efforts and clinical trials.
-We are working with our clinical investigators, R&D vendors, and supply chain vendors to continually assess and take steps to mitigate the potential impact of COVID-19 on our manufacturing operations and R&D activities.
+Our on-site activities continue with protocols for safely accessing and working within our facilities, including a mandatory COVID-19 vaccination policy that we implemented in October 2021.
+While we continue to conduct research and development activities, including our ongoing clinical trials, the COVID-19 pandemic has impacted, and may continue to impact, certain of our early-stage discovery efforts and clinical trials.
+We are working with our clinical investigators, research and development vendors, and supply chain vendors to continually assess and take steps to mitigate the potential impact of COVID-19 on our manufacturing operations and research and development activities.

-We will continue to closely monitor the COVID-19 situation (along with emerging or future variants of COVID-19) as we evolve our business continuity plans.
-Given the global economic slowdown and the other risks and uncertainties associated with COVID-19, our business, financial condition, results of operations, and prospects could be materially adversely affected.
+We will continue to closely monitor the COVID-19 situation as we evolve our business continuity plans.
+Given the global risks and uncertainties associated with COVID-19, our business, results of operations, and prospects could be materially adversely affected.
 For additional information, see "Item 1A.
 Risk Factors" of this Annual Report on Form 10-K.